Skip to main content

 Welcome

 Our laboratories are superbly equipped for research at the interface between chemistry and biology.
-We moved into newly refurbished laboratories in the School of Chemistry at Leeds in 2004, which provide 2m fume cupboards for each researcher.
-We are located close to facilities for analytical and preparative HPLC, semi-preparative mass-directed HPLC, analytical LC-MS, IR, NMR (up to 500 MHz), automated synthesis and protein expression.
+Our synthetic laboratory in the School of Chemistry at Leeds provides 2m fume cupboards for each researcher.
+We are located close to facilities for analytical and preparative HPLC, semi-preparative mass-directed HPLC, analytical LC-MS, IR, NMR (up to 600 MHz), automated synthesis and protein expression.
+Locally, a £1.2M chemical proteomics platform has recently been established, and the £16M Astbury BioStructure Laboratory houses cutting-edge cryo-EM, cryo-ET and 950 MHz NMR spectroscopy.

-Current and recent research has been funded by EPSRC, BBSRC, the Wellcome Trust, the Leverhulme Trust, the Royal Society, the Nuffield Foundation and industry (Aventis, Pfizer, Syngenta, AstraZeneca, GlaxoSmithKline, Avecia, F. Hoffmann-La Roche and Organon).
-Professor Nelson was awarded the RSC Meldola medal (2001), a Pfizer Academic Award (2002), an AstraZeneca Research award in Organic Chemistry (2005) and an RSC Corday-Morgan medal (2007).
+Current and recent research has been funded by EPSRC, BBSRC, the Wellcome Trust and industry (AstraZeneca, GlaxoSmithKline, Redbrick Molecular, Recursion, Syngenta).
+Professor Nelson was awarded the RSC Meldola medal (2001), a Pfizer Academic Award (2002), an AstraZeneca Research award in Organic Chemistry (2005), an RSC Corday-Morgan medal (2007) and the European Federation for Medicinal Chemistry UCB-Ehrlich Award for Excellent in Medicinal Chemistry (2018).